 - Has a Creative Commons license

 All of these situations indicate images and pictures you can freely use on your website or blog.
 But how do you find them?
-Check out these websites to find images and pictures you can legally use.
+Check out these websites that are similar to Shutterstock to find images and pictures you can legally use.

 I absolutely love this stock photo site, and although it’s a paid subscription site, I get free images from it, delivered straight to my inbox, every month.
 Simply sign up for the free newsletter, and you’ll get access to a free image library and more free sample images every month.